A Best

-A Best was appreciated by contemporary critics who noted the quality and memorability of the tracks.
+A Best was lauded by contemporary music critics who noted the quality and memorability of the tracks.
 Many also labeled the album as one of the best representations of Japanese pop music.
-Released purposely against fellow Japanese musician Hikaru Utada's studio album Distance for direct competition, the compilation entered at number two on Japan's Oricon Albums Chart.
+Released purposely on the same day as fellow Japanese musician Hikaru Utada's studio album Distance for direct competition, the compilation entered at number two on Japan's Oricon Albums Chart.
 It reached number one the following week, and sold over five million units in Japan.
-The album's lead single "M" was released on December 3, 2000, and reached the top spot on the Oricon Singles Chart.
+The album's lead single "M" was released on December 13, 2000, and reached the top spot on the Oricon Singles Chart.

-In support of Hamasaki's third studio album Duty and A Best, Hamasaki held two concerts at Japan's Tokyo Dome.
-The tour was a commercial success, and one live recording was released.
-Since its release, the album brought Hamasaki a number of accolades and award nominations with a series of successful recognition throughout Eastern and Western publications.
+In support of A Best as well as her third studio album Duty (2000), Hamasaki held two concerts at the Tokyo Dome.
+Despite setbacks related to Hamasaki's health, the tour was a success, and a live recording was released on home video.
+Since its release, the album brought Hamasaki a myriad of accolades and award nominations, as well as successful recognition throughout Eastern and Western publications.
+A Best is listed as the sixth best-selling album in Japan overall.
 In 2016, Hamasaki re-released the album on that same date as a 15th-anniversary celebration; this included new material and formats.
-Hamasaki will promote the re-release with a Japanese concert tour, entitled Made in Japan.
+Hamasaki promoted the reissue with a Japanese concert tour, entitled Made in Japan.